NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

   - This model demonstrates a high precision for predicting positive loan statuses and an excellent recall, indicating that it effectively identifies approved loans.

 **Conclusion**
--  Generally, KNN models are considered fairly simple models, so it is logical that the accuracy turned out to be lower than that of NN models discusssed above.
+-  Generally, KNN models are considered fairly simple models, so it is logical that the accuracy turned out to be lower than that of NN models discussed above.

 ###  Gradient-Boosting (GB) Models